 School District of Janesville Instructional Programing Options

-Families and students interested in this type of instruction can call (608) 743-6016 for an appointment to discuss enrolling in AVA for hybrid learning, or can call their current primary school building to discuss enrolling in a blended learning model.
+Families and students interested in this type of instruction can call (608) 743-6016 for an appointment to discuss enrolling in ARISE for hybrid learning, or can call their current primary school building to discuss enrolling in a blended learning model.

 Click here to go to Back to School Information